iamgp/OpenDiscovery/lucille.md

 ## Running OpenDiscovery
 Now you have everything installed, all you need to do is submit a slurm script to the queue.
 Something like the following would do:

+*Note: Slurm is a queueing system that is commonly used.
+If your server uses a different manager, change the script appropriately below.*

 #### Slurm
 ```bash